-Most herbs are available at AstroHerbalist’s Amazon Store.
-However, if at all possible, grow and/or harvest your own herbs (or weeds)!
+If at all possible, grow and/or harvest your own herbs (or weeds)!
 For herb purchases, including seeds, try your local herbalist, herbal apothecary, health food store or other local provider first.
 If they cannot provide what you seek, try my favorite, Horizon Herbs.
 You may also wish to try Mountain Rose Herbs.
+If you order on Amazon, make sure you check the source.

 Because I am, amongst other things, a Master Herbalist, I was approached to share some good herbal research links on the internet.
 Here are some EXCELLENT ones.